-Pumpkin Spice Cookies (video)
+Pumpkin Spice Cookies

 These wonderfully soft and chewy pumpkin spice cookies are fragrant and full of flavor.
 They are cakey and chewy at the same time with a crunchy cinnamon-sugar coating.
+Whether you’re enjoying them with a cup of coffee or sharing them at a fall gathering, they’re sure to be a hit.

-Why this recipe is so great:
+Why recipe is so great:

-- Cakey and Chewy.
+- Cakey and chewy.
 These pumpkin spice cookies are soft, fluffy, and moist like a cake, yet crispy on the outside and chewy at the same time, which makes these cookies really unique.
 It’s the best of both worlds if you ask me.

 - It can be made in advance.
 These cookies are just as good on day two as they are on the first day, so you can make these cookies a day in advance if needed.